PostHog/posthog.com/contents/blog/multi-product-pricing.md

 Our only company goal at this point was to get 5 reference, paying customers.
 By going really deep with this handful, we realized that we needed to improve our funnel experience – a core part of our product.
 We '[nailed funnels](new-vp-nailing-funnels)', and revenue started climbing as a result.
 However, delightfully, our _free_ user numbers also started growing much faster.

-This journey has since repeated itself with session replay.
-Since the free and paid session recording products are the same, except for a usage limit with the free product, focusing on more-demanding, paid users led to similar quality improvements for everyone.
+This journey has repeated itself with session replay.

+Since the free and paid session replay products are largely the same, except for a usage limit with the free product, focusing on more demanding, paid users improved the product for everyone and drove word-of-mouth growth.

 And, better yet, it's very easy to justify making improvements for paying customers, since it's long-term sustainable.
 ## 3. It gives our small teams more autonomy